xieruishen/Atari_with_RL/blog.md

 It would seem to me that I could easily speed this up by computing each episode in the batch on a separate, parallel process to utilize all 12 cores in my pc instead of computing sequentially on a single core.
 I rewrote the model to use python multiprocessing "Pool", but I haven't had much success getting it to work correctly; the model trains, but has very strange behavior.
 Sometimes it will seem to optimize for low reward, other times it will get to a medium reward and sit there for a thousand episodes and then drop off.
 Interestingly enough, I can run the same exact code without the Pool functionality,  and it works fine.
 I think it might have something to do with the way that Pool interacts with PyTorch, but I don't know enough about either under the hood to know why it doesn't work.

 ##### 12/9 (Sherrie) Failed DQN with convolutional layers for Mountain Car
+The implementation of training an RL agent to play mountain car using DQN with both convolutional and linear layers can be found in this[Google Colab Notebook](https://colab.research.google.com/drive/1FCeh7rXWdJ5HArKBU8q8tJibyevTGk3w?usp=sharing).

 ![mountain_car_conv_duration](images/mountain_car_conv_average_max_q_value_final.png)
 ![mountain_car_conv_runtime](images/mountain_car_conv_runtime_plot_final.png)